 Easy, elegant herb roasted chicken with a rich lemon-wine broth and fresh herb blend.
 This chicken is so easy to adapt by using herbs you have on hand, or add vegetables for a 1 dish meal!

-I love the simple elegance of a roasted chicken.
+I love the simple elegance of a herb roasted chicken.
 That crispy, herby, savory skin is so beautiful, and just exudes the warm feeling of a family dinner!

 Of course, I also love that roasted chickens work beautifully with any herbs and seasonings I have on hand, and can be roasted over a pile of vegetables to make a one-dish meal.

-Simple Roasted Chicken with Lemon, Herbs, and White Wine
+How to Make Simple Roasted Chicken with Lemon, Herbs, and White Wine

 Next time I think I’ll add some halved red potatoes (and Brussels sprouts, maybe?) to the bottom of the roasting pan, because why shouldn’t the vegetables get to enjoy some of those delicious lemony-wine love drippings?

 Top Tips for Making the Best Herb Roasted Chicken